 When the starting material is already a polymer, ebeam will break the polymer chains.
 These broken pieces can bond together in new ways to form a linked network, crosslinking, or the polymer chains can remain broken, a process called chain scission.
 Crosslinking and chain scission occur in concert; the dominating reaction is dependent on the polymer chemistry.
 For example, polyethylene is crosslinked by the beam, where as teflon (polytetrafluoroethene) degrades by chain scission.
 Chain scission is the process by which ebeam sterilizes materials; the DNA (a natural polymer!) of bacteria, pests, etc. is destroyed by the beam.

-Grafting requires both polymer and pre-polymer as starting materials.
+The grafting process requires both polymer and pre-polymer as starting materials.
 In this process, ebeam bonds the pre-polymer onto the polymer.
 Grafting is used to modify the surface properties of a film or filter membrane.
 A common example is grafting a hydrophilic pre-polymer to a hydrophobic filter material to create a hydrophilic filter.

 What are the benefits of ebeam?